lmarschall/Arma3Navigation/README.md

 ## astarNavigation
 Uses the A Star Algorithm for pathfinfing

+## status quo
+Right now, everythings pumped into the file createRoadMap, so you only need to execute this single file.

 Feel free to contact me on Steam, if any questions occur, the name is equivalent.

 Cheers,